- Why is sharing bedrooms valuable?

 So I'm sure you're asking, "But what about all the kids stuff??" *smile* Well like I mentioned above, almost all of the toys are kept up stairs in the playroom.
 All of the children's clothing is kept in our one main children's clothing closet, so not having dressers in their bedrooms also frees up a huge amount of space.
 Their closets store some of their personal things, and each of the 5 oldest kids has their own personal-stuff box where they can keep their own special things.

 Here's the girl's bedroom closet.
 Now they do have some toys in their closet that are girls-only toys because they're breakable (and uninteresting) for the boys.
 These are things such as tiny dolls and big dolls, china tea sets, and some Briar horse stalls that go with the horses and their supplies in the plastic drawers I'll show you.
 The girls also have boxes for their own personal things.
 Also in the closet is their clothes hamper.

-And this closet is locked during the 2-year-old girls room play time so that they have access only to the toys that that are given to them to play with but without having full access to this closet.
-This enables the little girls to play safely and "managably" by themselves here during part of our homeschool morning.
+And this closet was locked when we had 2-year-old girls playing in this room so that they had access only to the toys that that are given to them to play with but without having full access to this closet.
+This enabled the little girls to play safely and "managably" by themselves here during part of our homeschool morning.
 I bought this awesome bi-fold door lock off of Amazon for $3.88.
 It's a clear plastic piece that fits over the top of the door, and slides over the crack in the door when we lock it, preventing it from pulling open.